nojasm/skriptus/Readme.md

 	- [ ] Duplicate element
 - [X] Capitalize context-menu info label
 - [ ] Blur / Darken skript if sidebar is opened (Slowly)
+- [ ] BUG: Inserting a new paragraph leaves empty line
+- [ ] BUG: Inserting a new paragraph doesn't even work sometimes (e.g. on a scene element)
+- [ ] Add key up and down feature